 A small secluded village located on the south shores of the Hvar Island, just east of the town of Hvar, a coastal strip between Sveta Nedilja and Zavala hides some of the best beaches on the island.

 The coast here is rocky, with dramatic cliffs rising high from the sea.
 You'll find many tiny fine pebble beaches between the rocks.

 The area is only accessible via a one-lane tunnel.
 This is also a popular wine-growing region.

 This stunning beach is located in a bay of the same name, just ten kilometers southeast of the Hvar town.

 The beach is pebbly, with little shade, and not too crowded.
 There are a couple of old houses at the end of the beach; one of them houses a rustic cafe.

 The Dubovica beach is a ten minutes walk down from the main road.

 Stiniva Beach Croatia is one of the Vis main natural attractions.
 The beach is located on the south side of the Vis island, and you can only reach it by walk, or by boat.
-The hike back up is steep, takes 20 minutes, and it’s not suitable for elderly.
+The hike back up is steep, takes 20 minutes, and it's not suitable for the elderly.

 The beach is set in a cove, that opens to the sea through not more than 5 m wide passage.